zkoevaari/rust-joe-syntax/README.md

 <https://www.gnu.org/licenses/>.
 ```

+## Status ##

+Alpha testing is under way.

+Feedback would be much appreciated.

 ## List of improvements ##

-(TODO: recheck, also: compared to what?)
+Base of comparison is `rust.jsf` that is bundled with `joe` version 4.6 at the
+time of starting this project (2025).

 - Lifetimes
 - Number literals:
-    - Improved underscore and decimal point parsing
+    - Improved underscore and decimal point parsing (also when using ranges)
     - Improved float exponents
 - Characters and strings:
-    - Rules for marking invalid escapes
+    - Improved escapes, also marking those that are invalid
     - C-string and raw c-string support
     - Slightly improved raw string termination
 - Improved prefix support: